 First of all, you can relax, because you’ll be among friends!
 Whether this is your first time worshiping at Christ Alone, or if you’ve worshiped with us a few times, whether you’re a seasoned church veteran or you’ve never been in church before, you can anticipate an enlightening and encouraging experience.
 Whether you’re single, married, single again, with or without children — no matter where you’ve been or what you’ve done — you matter to God and to us.

 Our worship services are a blend of traditional and contemporary.
 Preaching always aims to relate the words of the Bible to the needs of people today.
 If you have children you can be sure that in our Sunday School, which meets before worship at 8:30 a.m., they will be taught from the Bible by dedicated and enthusiastic leaders.

 What should I wear?
 Come as you are — at Christ Alone Church, you will see some people in jeans and some in suits, and everything in-between!

 Christ Alone Church is a congregation within the Evangelical Presbyterian Church (EPC).

-The EPC consists of more than 600 churches with upwards of 171,000 members.
+The EPC consists of more than 600 churches with approximately 145,000 members.
 We have a world missions program with a priority on sending missionaries to unreached people groups.
 We are eager to plant churches across the United States and especially in urban communities and college towns.
-Our desire is that every one of our congregations will be an outpost of the Kingdom in post-Christian America with every member viewing himself or herself as a missionary on a mission.
+Our desire is that every one of our congregations will be an outpost of the Kingdom, with every member viewing himself or herself as a missionary on a mission.

 The text above is from the “About the EPC” page on the EPC web site.
 We invite you to learn more about the EPC by watching the short video (7:40), Family of Churches, which explains more about the history of the EPC and what we believe, or by clicking here to visit their web site.